enoshindupalli/enoshIndupalli/README.md

 🎓 MS in Information Technology @ University of Central Missouri
 ---
 ## 👨‍💻 About Me
-I'm a Java Backend Developer with hands-on experience in building scalable backend applications using Spring Boot and Spring Framework.
+I'm a Java Backend Developer with experience in building scalable backend applications using Spring Boot and Spring Framework.
-I have practical exposure to Big Data Engineering, cloud platforms, and Generative AI–driven workflows.

 I enjoy working on:
 - Backend & API Development